-It’s a good idea not to rely solely on your GPS tracker.
-A good compass (and map) will enable you to navigate without the high tech.
+Looking for a good map reading compass?
+A good compass (and map) will enable you to navigate without the high tech of GPS.

 Map reading and navigation by map in this modern day-and-age of GPS is apparently seldom used by hikers, hunters, campers, etc.. who instead rely on GPS trackers.
 The problem with that is a GPS tracker relies on the functionality of its ‘high-tech’, and it requires functional batteries and satellite reception.
 It could become ‘a brick’ during bad weather, with dead batteries, or if it simply ‘breaks’.